Popcorn-Factory/lee-hyperreal-ror2/README.md

 On either the RoR2 modding discord, or in the <a href="https://discord.gg/ahDsUF58g7">Lee Hyperreal RoR2 discord.</a>

+Use of Risk Of Options is highly recommended!
+If some options don't exist even after an update, please wipe your config and try check again.

 ## Latest Update
 - 1.0.0
     - Initial Release!